Ayehavgunne/pyriodic/README.md

 - [x] Add stop and start methods to scheduler
 - [x] Add some kind of logging for executed tasks
 - [ ] Add some backend storage options
-- [ ] See how the calendar module can simplify some code